toextendmylimits/LeetCode/000-sliding-window.md

     </details>

 1. [76.
 Minimum Window Substring](https://leetcode.com/problems/minimum-window-substring)
-    If right char is in hash map, decrese its count, and if greater than or equal to 0, increased matched.
-When matched equal to lenth of t, if left char is in hash map, increse matched, and if greater than 0, decreased matched
+    Decrese count of right char, and if greater than or equal to 0, increase matched.
+When matched equal to lenth of t, increse count of left char, and if greater than 0, decrease matched
     <details>

       ```python